PAY RANGE: EP18

 Completion of a bachelor's degree program at an accredited college or university, with major course work in journalism, communications, marketing, public relations or a related area.

-One year experience in communications, creative marketing or public relations work for a governmental agency.
+One year of paid experience in communications, creative marketing or public relations work for a governmental or non-profit agency.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources which includes the specific experience and possession of a bachelor's degree as an educational minimum.